USA defender John Brooks: leading Wolfsburg's push for Europe from the back

 Watch: Brooks hits the target for Wolfsburg on Matchday 24

 The results are already starting to show.
 On Matchday 24, Brooks opened the scoring in Wolfsburg's 1-1 draw with Werder Bremen, having set up Admir Mehmedi to find the net the previous week in the 3-0 victory over Borussia Mönchengladbach.
-As such, he now has two goals and two assists in the league this term, compared to six and two in 90 appearances for Hertha.
+He also scored a last-gasp equaliser against Eintracht Frankfurt on Matchday 30.
+As such, he now has three goals and three assists in the league this term, compared to six and two in 90 appearances for Hertha.